triton-inference-server/python_backend/README.md

 You can retrieve the parameters associated with an inference request using the `inference_request.parameters()` function.
-This function returns a JSON object where the keys are the keys of the parameters object and the values are the values for the parameters field.
+This function returns a JSON string where the keys are the keys of the parameters object and the values are the values for the parameters field.
+Note that you need to parse this string using `json.loads` to convert it to a dictionary.

 You can read more about the inference request parameters in the [parameters extension](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_parameters.md)